diantyapitaloka/Customer-Segmentation-Banking/README.md

 Market Segmentation in Banking is the process of partitioning the broad banking market into distinct subsets of customers who are expected to respond similarly to a particular marketing strategy.
 The segments created are identifiable, substantial (large and profitable enough to serve), accessible (reachable through marketing efforts), and responsive (different from other segments in their reaction to a marketing mix).

+The core principle is to move from mass marketing to targeted marketing.
+Instead of offering a generic checking account to everyone, a bank might create a "Student Success Account" for one segment and a "Premier Wealth Account" for another, recognizing their vastly different life stages, incomes, and financial goals.

 ### Dataset :
 Please find dataset below: